Fiery Bus Crash Kills 34 In Algerias Remote Sahara Region - UrduPoint

 Algeria recorded nearly 23,000 road accidents in 2022, leaving 3,409 people dead and more than 30,000 injured, according to the country's road safety chief Nacef Abdelhakim.

-Speed was the main cause of road accidents, according to the state road safety agency.
+Speed was the main cause, according to the state road safety agency.